 WHAT TO EXPECT

-Work in this class includes a number of different activities:
+Work in this module includes a number of different activities:

-- Readings and videos: In addition to reading The Merchant of Venice (more than once!), you will also have shorter readings each week, with information that will help you to contextualize and better understand the course’s topics.
-These will be supplemented with short instructional videos, interviews, and clips from several productions of the play—including live theater, but also film and television
+- Readings and videos: In addition to reading The Merchant of Venice (more than once!), each part will also have shorter readings, with information that will help you contextualize and better understand the course’s topics.
+These readings will be supplemented with short instructional videos, interviews, and clips from several productions of the play—not only from live theater, but also from film and television.

-- Annotations: There will be several chances for you to annotate Merchant, including some short passages to practice close reading as well as guided thematic annotation across the whole play and staging notes for the scene you will perform.
-You can also feel free to use the course annotation tool, Annotation Studio, to make notes and jot down questions on your own
+- Annotations: There will be several chances for you to annotate Merchant, including some short passages to practice close reading, as well as guided thematic annotation across the whole play and staging notes for the scene you will perform.
+You can also feel free to use our installation of the module annotation tool, Annotation Studio, to make notes and jot down further questions on your own.

 - Discussion forum posts: Our discussion forum will be your main opportunity to communicate with other students.
 Please be respectful at all times, even if you disagree with someone, and remember that this play will raise some sensitive topics.
-The most successful discussion forums posts are ones that are brief, but substantive; please read through other students’ posts and consider replying, rather than starting a new topic.
-The course team will be reviewing the discussion forums and will moderate the comments if necessary.
+The most successful discussion forums posts are brief, but substantive; please read through other students’ posts and consider replying, rather than starting a new topic.
+The module team will be reviewing the discussion forums and will moderate the comments if necessary.

-- Final performances: In the final assignment for this module, you will prepare a short scene from Merchant; you will tape this scene twice--once in a location of your own choosing, and once in front of a live audience.
-Together, these performances and your reflections are your opportunity to stake your own claim for how you think the play might be performed, and to show how you have been thinking about performance, about Merchant, and about the topics raised by the play.
+- Final performances: In the final assignment for this module, you will prepare a short scene from Merchant; you will film this scene twice—once in a location of your own choosing, and once in front of a live audience.
+Together, these performances and your reflections are your opportunity to stake your own claim for how you think the play might be performed, as well as show how you have been thinking about performance, Merchant, and the topics raised by the play.

 Because this module is self-guided and self-assessed, it will be up to you to set personal goals and work on accomplishing them.
-This is not a course that focuses on lectures and tests; instead, you will complete activities that will help you to think through our key concepts—with some instruction through video and readings to get you started.
-We also will share interviews and rehearsal & performance footage from The Merchant in Venice, which was performed in the Venice ghetto in the summer of 2016, as well as performance footage from several other stagings, so you will have a chance to see the play in action and hear from people with experience in staging Shakespeare.
+This is not a course that focuses on lectures and tests; instead, you will complete activities that will help you to think through our key concepts—with some instruction through videos and readings to get you started.
+We will also share interviews and rehearsal and performance footage from The Merchant in Venice, which was performed in the Venetian Ghetto in the summer of 2016, as well as performance footage from several other stagings, so you will have a chance to see the play in action and hear from people with experience in staging Shakespeare.

-We have collected links for a wide range of resources that we think you may find helpful or interesting; you’ll find these on the Resources tab—and also added to sections of the course where they are particularly relevant.
+We have collected links to a wide range of resources we think you may find helpful or interesting; you’ll find these through our Resources tab, as well as linked within pages and sections of the course where they are particularly relevant.